jphall663/GWU_rml/README.md

 2. Clone this repository with the examples: `$ git clone https://github.com/jphall663/GWU_rml.git`

-3. Install Anaconda Python 5.1.0 from the [Anaconda archives](https://repo.continuum.io/archive/) and *add it to your system path.*
+3. Install Anaconda Python 5.1.0 from the [Anaconda archives](https://repo.continuum.io/archive/) (Anaconda3-5.1.0-Linux-x86_64.sh) and *add it to your system path.* (This means when you type `$ python` at the command prompt, you will start a Python 3.6 session.)

 4. Install `virtualenv`: `$ pip install virtualenv`

 5. Change directories into the cloned repository: `$ cd GWU_rml`

-6. Create a Python 3.6 virtual environment: `$ virtualenv -p /path/to/anaconda3/bin/python3.6 env_rml` (`/path/to/anaconda3/bin/python3.6` is not a real path.
-You must replace it with the path to `python3.6` on your system.
-For Windows users this is often in the `Anaconda3/Scripts` directory.)
+6. Create a Python 3.6 virtual environment: `$ virtualenv -p /path/to/anaconda3/bin/python3.6 env_rml`

 7. Activate the virtual environment: `$ source env_rml/bin/activate`